 This is not a service we currently offer.
 In the event a client needs psychiatric services, we work closely with The Holiner Group and other psychiatrists in Central Texas to provide psychiatric services when necessary.

-Licensed Professional Counselor Interns are licensed by the Texas State Board of Examiners of Professional Counselors to provide clinical health services under the supervision of a Licensed Professional Counselor Supervisor.
-The Licensed Professional Counselor Interns at Taylor Counseling Group work under the supervision of Dr. Taylor, have completed their master’s level education, and are highly skilled and well trained to provide a variety of services.
-Licensed Professional Counselor Interns in the state of Texas are unable to accept insurance for payment but are able to work for reduced rates.
+Licensed Professional Counselor Associates are licensed by the Texas State Board of Examiners of Professional Counselors to provide clinical health services under the supervision of a Licensed Professional Counselor Supervisor.
+The Licensed Professional Counselor Associates at Taylor Counseling Group work under the supervision of Dr. Taylor, have completed their master’s level education, and are highly skilled and well trained to provide a variety of services.
+Licensed Professional Counselor Associates in the state of Texas are unable to accept insurance for payment but are able to work for reduced rates.

 What forms of payment do you accept?

-We accept cash, check, and all major credit cards, along with HSA cards and HRA accounts.
+We accept all major credit cards, along with FSA and HSA cards and HRA accounts.
 For your convenience, you can enter your credit card information or HSA debit card info into our online portal prior to your first appointment, and keep it on file for future appointments.

 What do I need to bring to my first appointment?